philipcaffeine/copilotdemo/demo/chatapp-aistudio.md

-## 5. Create web app from one click sample
+## 5. Create web app from one click sample (skip this workaround, the product issue has been fixed)

 Create web app follow "deploy" button in below link